-Ryan is currently working on several research projects in and around crime, justice, and digital society.
-In her capacity as a Research Fellow at the University of Oxford, she is involved as a digital ethnographer on an ESRC-funded study ‘Security in Place’ with a team of researchers from Oxford, Keele, Edinburgh, and UCL studying everyday in/securities, concerns, and senses of safety in Macclesfield.
-Ryan is also a Research Associate at the University of Glasgow and The Crichton Trust, involved in a pilot project ‘Connected Homes’ exploring how digital connectivity, data-driven services, and home life are interconnected in Dumfries.
-She is also helping to develop other major research proposals as part of the University of Glasgow’s Reinvigorating Research call.
+She was previously a Research Fellow at the University of Oxford, working as a digital ethnographer on an ESRC-funded study ‘Security in Place’ with a team of researchers from Oxford, Keele, Edinburgh, and UCL studying everyday in/securities, concerns, and place-making in an English town.
+Ryan also previously worked as a Research Associate on a pilot project ‘Connected Homes’ which was based on a partnership between the University of Glasgow and The Crichton Trust based in Dumfries.
+The pilot explored how digital connectivity, data-driven services, wellbeing, and home life are interconnected in a rural place.
+Ryan was also a Research Assistant on the Scotland in Lockdown project at the University of Glasgow.